-The members of the corporation, as charity trustees, are required to present audited financial statements for each financial year.
+The members of the corporation are required to present audited financial statements for each financial year.

-Within the terms and conditions of the college's grant funding agreements and contracts with ESFA, the corporation - through its accounting officer - is required to prepare financial statements and an operating and financial review for each financial year in accordance with the 2019 Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's college accounts direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the college and its surplus of income over expenditure for that period.
+Within the terms and conditions of the corporation's grant funding agreements and contracts with ESFA, GMCA, OfS, the corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the corporation for the relevant period.
+Corporations must also prepare a strategic report, which includes an operating and financial review for the year.
+The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.